 Planning a trip to Italy is both exciting and frustrating.
 With so many incredible things to see and to do, narrowing your trip down can be a bit overwhelming.

 To help you with the planning, and hopefully add a bit of inspiration to the process, we’ve compiled our tried and true Italy travel tips along with a list of recommended Italy travel planning resources for your next boomer travel adventure.

 Use our Italy Travel Planner to make the most of your active boomer trip.
 And come back often as we continue to update and verify our recommended online resources and products for you.
-Or subscribe to the My Itchy Travel Feet Weekly Broadcast to be the first to know!

 Should you travel to Italy by air or by ship?

 Obviously, if you want to maximize your time in Italy, flying is the way to go.
 Before booking flights to Italy, we search the best rates in flights with Skyscanner.
 Be sure to download their app for researching while you’re on the road: Skyscanner iOS App Download or Skyscanner Android App Download.

 One of our favorite methods of traveling to Italy is arriving or departing by cruise ship, as part of a transatlantic cruise.
 In our opinion, the very best combination is to fly to Italy for a 10-day private driving tour (cruise luggage stays with you), then board the ship in Civitavecchia for the ride home.